 Are You Thinking About Eating Gluten-Free?

-While celiac disease is a recognized medical disorder, some celebrities and popular diet books have demonized gluten, making gluten-free diets trendy for people with no medical reason for the restriction.
-“It’s caused a bit of hysteria,” says Pam Cureton, RD, a dietitian at the Center for Celiac Research in Baltimore and chairperson of Dietitians in Gluten Intolerance Diseases.
+A key treatment for those with celiac disease, a recognized and diagnosable medical disorder, is to avoid gluten.
+But some celebrities and popular diet books have demonized gluten, elevating gluten-free diets to the mainstream.
+This exposure has led people with no medical reasons to attempt to eliminate gluten from their diets.
+“It’s caused a bit of hysteria,” says Pam Cureton, a registered dietitian at the Center for Celiac Research in Baltimore.

-Some people incorrectly associate gluten-free with low-carbohydrate.
-Shoppers see “gluten-free” on packaging and assume anything labeled free of something must be better.
-Often, however, the gluten-free food is lower in nutrients and higher in sugar, saturated fat, and sodium, making it a poor choice for most people—especially for those with diabetes.
+Some people incorrectly associate a gluten-free diet as synonymous with choosing to restrict the amount of carbohydrate they eat.
+Consumers see the gluten-free label on packaging and assume it must be better.
+Often, however, the gluten-free food is lower in nutrients and higher in added sugars, saturated fat, and sodium, making it a less healthy choice for most people—especially for those with diabetes.

 Celiac Disease and Gluten Intolerance: What’s the Difference?

-Celiac disease, a chronic autoimmune intestinal disorder, affects about 1 percent of the general population, but it is more common among people with type 1 diabetes.
+Celiac disease, a chronic autoimmune intestinal disorder, affects about 1 percent of the general population.
+It’s about 8 percent more common among people with type 1 diabetes, according to the Celiac Disease Foundation.
 Celiac disease is characterized by intestinal damage, nutrient deficiencies, joint pain, severe fatigue, weakness, and infertility.
-Some people, however, have no obvious symptoms at diagnosis.
+Some people, however, have no obvious symptoms when they are diagnosed.

 Gluten sensitivity is more common than celiac disease.
 “It affects about 6 percent of the population,” Cureton says.
 These individuals do not have intestinal damage, so they will not suffer nutritional deficiencies, she says.
-However, a gluten-free diet is required to manage their symptoms, which may include joint pain, debilitating lethargy, gas, bloating, diarrhea, and foggy brain.
-The only current treatment for both celiac disease and gluten sensitivity is a strict, lifelong gluten-free diet.
+However, a gluten-free diet is required to manage their symptoms, which may include joint pain, debilitating lethargy, gas, bloating, diarrhea, and brain fog.
+The only current treatment for both celiac disease and gluten sensitivity is a strict, lifelong gluten-free eating plan.

 The Gluten and Diabetes Connection

 The American Diabetes Association recommends screening children for celiac disease shortly after the diagnosis of type 1 diabetes.
-Unexplained nutrient deficiencies and poor blood glucose control might be signs, Begun says.
+Unexplained nutrient deficiencies and poor blood glucose control might be signs to have evaluated.
 Celiac disease damages the intestine and affects nutrient absorption, sometimes without causing symptoms.
-Erratic nutrient absorption can cause erratic blood glucose and frequent low blood glucose.
-If you have these symptoms, talk to your physician about being tested for celiac disease.
+Erratic nutrient absorption can cause unstable blood glucose and frequent low blood glucose levels.
+If you have these symptoms, talk to your primary care or diabetes care provider about being tested for celiac disease.